SteamDeckHomebrew/decky-loader/README.md

 ## Features
 - Clean injecting and loading of one or more plugins
 - Persistent.
 It doesn't need to be reinstalled after every system update
+- Allows 2-way communication between the plugins and the loader.
+- Allows plugins to define python functions and run them from javascript.
+- Allows plugins to make fetch calls, bypassing cors completely.

 ## Credit